A day of celebrations for all Filipinos living in Bangkok and beyond.

 I am sure that my students will sooner or later become school administrators.
 I hope that they will not look at the color of the skin when they hire ESL teachers.
 They can hire whites, blacks or Asians.
 It doesn't matter.
 What is important is that they should look at the qualifications.

-Sent in by Lyndsay Anne Cabildo
+Lyndsay Anne Cabildo

 I know for a fact that since the native English speakers have spoken English since the time they were born, they think they will do better as an English teacher.